Dimers and analytic torsion I: Electric correlators

 Reasoning as in 1., we can couple a random walk starting from $x$ which approaches the crosscut $(-\infty,0)$ from above before reaching $C_i$ with a random walk approaching it from below in such a way that, with probability bounded away from 0, if the lift of the first random walk exits at $y_m$, the second one exits at $y_{m-1}$.
-This shows that $\|\mu_i(x,.)\|_{TV}\leq 1-\eps$ for some constant $\eps>0$.
+This shows that $\|\mu_i(x,.)\|_{TV}\leq 1-\eps$ for some constant $\eps>0$ ($\|.\|_{TV}$ denotes the total variation norm).